William Granara

 William Granara is an American author, translator and scholar of Arabic language and literature.
+He is Italian American.

+Education

+Granara completed his undergraduate studies at Georgetown University in French literature.
+Granara has said that he chose Arabic as his second foreign language, and after reading The Stranger by Albert Camus, influenced his decision to transition to research on the Arab world.
+Later, Granara attended the University of Pennsylvania, obtaining his PhD in Arabic and Islamic studies.
+Granara has cited his former UPenn professor of medieval Islamic studies, George Makdisi, as influential on his work.

+Career

-He studied at Georgetown University and the University of Pennsylvania, obtaining his PhD from the latter in Arabic and Islamic studies.
-He has worked for the American University in Cairo and for the US State Department in Tunis.
-He is currently director of the Arabic language program at Harvard University.
+Granara has worked for the American University in Cairo and for the U.S. State Department in Tunis.
+In 1993, he started working as an Arabic professor at Harvard University.
+Since then, he has taught courses on Arabic language and comparative Middle Eastern literature.
+He was the director of the Arabic language program at Harvard.

 Granara is an expert on the history of Muslim Sicily, and on the Sicilian Arab poet Ibn Hamdis.
+His ethnicity, Italian-American, influenced his interest in the Italian island of Sicily.
 He has also contributed to a volume entitled The Architecture and Memory of the Minority Quarter in the Muslim Mediterranean City.

-Among his translations are:
+Among his Arabic-English translations are: